-Eczema is also know as dermatitis (meaning inflammation of the skin), or atopic dermatitis (AD).
+Eczema is also known as dermatitis (meaning inflammation of the skin), or atopic dermatitis (AD).
 Atopic means allergic.
-Often eczema that develops before 6 months may be the first manifestation of allergy.
-75% of atopic eczema cases start before the age of 6 months, 90% before 5 years.
-In babies, first symptoms are usually itchy, weepy, facial lesions that can spread in patches anywhere on the body.
+Often eczema that develops before six months may be the first manifestation of allergy.
+75% of atopic eczema cases start before the age of 6 months, 90% before five years.
+In babies, the first symptoms usually include itchy and weepy facial lesions that can spread in patches anywhere on the body.
+Eczema is often bad enough to need treatment from NZ dermatitis cream - preferably using only natural ingredients to protect very young skin.

 Eczema is often the first sign of allergy, and many children with early eczema may develop allergic rhinitis (hayfever), asthma or food allergies.